 * Courses may not be double counted to satisfy more than one area

-Course Title AD 3 Chemical Dependency: Intervention, Treatment and Recovery BIOL 5 Contemporary Health Issues BIOL 13 Human Reproduction, Development and Aging BIOL 15 Human Sexuality BIOL 15H Human Sexuality - Honors *CHLD 10 Child Growth and Lifespan Development *CHLD 10H Child Growth and Lifespan Development - Honors *CHLD 11 Child and Adolescent Development COUN 2 College Success Strategies COUN 5 Career and Life Planning FCS 41 Life Management KIN 34 Fitness for Living LEAD 55 Exploring Leadership NF 10 Nutrition for Health and Wellness NF 12 Sports Nutrition NF 25 Introduction to Nutrition Science NF 25H Introduction to Nutrition Science - Honors *NF 28 Cultural and Ethnic Foods *PSYC 14 Developmental Psychology *PSYC 14H Developmental Psychology – Honors *PSYC 15 Introduction to Child Psychology *PSYC 25 The Psychology of Women PSYC 26 Psychology of Sexuality PSYC 33 Psychology for Effective Living PUBH 24 Introduction to Public Health *SOC 15 Child Development *SPCH 26 Interpersonal Communication *SPCH 26H Interpersonal Communication - Honors STDY 100 University-level Practices for Academic Success
+Course Title AD 3 Addiction: Prevention, Intervention, and Recovery BIOL 5 Contemporary Health Issues BIOL 13 Human Reproduction, Development and Aging BIOL 15 Human Sexuality BIOL 15H Human Sexuality - Honors *CHLD 10 Child Growth and Lifespan Development *CHLD 10H Child Growth and Lifespan Development - Honors *CHLD 11 Child and Adolescent Development COUN 2 College Success Strategies COUN 5 Career and Life Planning FCS 41 Life Management KIN 34 Fitness for Living LEAD 55 Exploring Leadership NF 10 Nutrition for Health and Wellness NF 12 Sports Nutrition NF 25 Introduction to Nutrition Science NF 25H Introduction to Nutrition Science - Honors *NF 28 Cultural and Ethnic Foods *PSYC 14 Developmental Psychology *PSYC 14H Developmental Psychology – Honors *PSYC 15 Introduction to Child Psychology *PSYC 25 The Psychology of Women PSYC 26 Psychology of Sexuality PSYC 33 Psychology for Effective Living PUBH 24 Introduction to Public Health *SOC 15 Child Development *SPCH 26 Interpersonal Communication *SPCH 26H Interpersonal Communication - Honors STDY 100 University-level Practices for Academic Success

 F. Ethnic Studies